FlambeStinger/containerlab_project/Week1/Progress.md

 - **Kind** : Defines the type of NOS/OS clab can expect
 - **Image** : Defines the container image that will be pulled and used
 - **Endpoints** : Defines how nodes will be connected

+After defining the topology, the next thing I needed to do was deploy it.
+To deploy it, I used `sudo clab deploy -t lab1.clab.yaml`.

 ## 1st Error
 <img width="956" height="113" alt="image" src="https://github.com/user-attachments/assets/0701e7c8-9190-47e8-a425-db99f2b36654" />